 Find a way to identify what your ideal customers are struggling with and leverage that to draw them into your offer.

-If you don’t agitate or address the problem head-on, then consumers will never know that you have the solution.
+If you don’t agitate or address the problem head-on emotionally evoking the sense of urgency, then consumers will never know that you have the solution.
 A recent Forrester study reveals that 45% of U.S. consumers will abandon an online transaction if they perceive that their questions or problems aren’t addressed.